good-place/neil/README.md

 - \# - reference
 - {} - struct.
 If there are nested fields, it is embeded only in the parent document.
 - [] - tuple
-- :time - number, seconds since UNIX epoch
+- :ts - timestamp.
+All the ts are amount of seconds since UNIX epoch

 ---